LounisBou/cell-location/README.md

 This project allows you to fetch the location from different services by simply providing cell tower information like MCC, MNC, LAC, and CellID.

 ### Example Usage

+#### Key Concepts

+- **Cell Data**:
+    - `CellData` stores the information of the device's interaction with the cell towers such as **MNC**, **MCC**, **LAC**, and **CellID**.

+- **Cell Location**:
+    - `CellLocation` objects store the physical location of the **cell antenna**, defined by **latitude**, **longitude**, and **accuracy** (distance range where the device might be relative to the tower).

+- **Triangulation**:
+    - Using data from multiple towers, the program estimates a device's position by calculating the intersection of circles defined by the cell tower locations and accuracy.
+    - **Each circle** is centered at a **CellLocation**'s latitude and longitude, with a radius equal to the accuracy (distance to the device).

+- **Intersection of Circles**:
+    - The algorithm finds the intersection zone of the circles, calculates the **centroid** of the intersection, and uses the maximum distance between the centroid and the edges of the intersection zone to define the result possible position as a circle.

+- **Smallest Enclosing Circle**:
+    - The algorithm determines the smallest enclosing circle that intersects parts of all input circles.
+This circle's **center** represents the estimated device location, and the **radius** defines the zone of possible locations.

+- **Enclosing Circle Algorithm**:
+    - This algorithm calculates the smallest circle that encloses the intersection zone of all cell coverage areas.
+    - `Center` geometric center of the intersection zone.
+    - `Radius` distance from the center to the farthest point within the intersection zone.

 #### Get CellLocation from CellData